San Pedro Volcano (Volcan San Pedro) across Lake Atitlan (Lago de Atitlan) in Guatemalan highlands

 2hrs

 Wake up to views of the lake and grab a leisurely breakfast before heading out onto the water.
 Hopping in a kayak you'll paddle westward along the north shore of Lake Atitlán for around two hours.
 Paddle at a relaxed pace as you pass by villages perched on lakeside cliffs en route to a spot for a swim, or even do some cliff jumping into the lake.
 Eventually reaching the village of San Marcos La Laguna you'll leave your kayak behind and hit the lakeside hiking trail that meanders between the villages, taking in views of the San Pedro, Tolimán, and Atitlán volcanoes as you go.
-An hour and a half of easy hiking sees you back at your accommodation - the rest of the afternoon and evening is yours to do as you please.
+An hour and a half of easy hiking sees you back at your accommodation for lunch.
+This afternoon is free to relax or explore at your leisure.
 Chill in the hot tub, have some hammock time, more swims and maybe a sundowner before dinner.

 Day 6